Bibliography and Databanks

 Agência Nacional de Transportes Aquaviários 2020: Anuário Estatístico (Annual Statistics) 2019: Anuário-2019-vFinal-revisado

 Short Summary: This presentation, published by the National Agencies of Maritime and River Transportation, summarizes the growing economic performance of maritime and water transport in Brazil in 2019.
-The numbers are impressive and represent a direct improvement in infrastructure, which impacts several connected economic sectors, among them agriculture.
+The numbers are impressive and represent a direct improvement in infrastructure, which impacts several connected economic sectors, among them agriculture, but also residential projects with access to water ways.

 Almeida, Renan P./Amano, Fábio Henrique Florindo/Tupy, Igo Santos 2022: Mercados imobiliários e rede urbana no Brasil, Universidade Federal de São João del-Rei, Departamento de Ciências Econômicas, São João del-Rei, MG, Brasil